Finding the needle in the haystack

 Radar needs to constantly evolve to address new challenges that arise.
 Here we take a look at how modern radar deals with three tricky problems: stealth, birds, and jammed environments.

-When radar was first introduced during the Second World War, it typically looked at the middle range.
-That evolved to a detection range that fit the time needed to reach the target, whether that was fighter jets or guiding missiles.
+When radar was first introduced during the Second World War it typically looked at the middle range, before evolving to have a detection range that fitted the time needed to reach the target, whether that was scrambling fighter jets or guiding missiles.

 Further development led to radar becoming smaller while covering larger areas.
 This was very successful until opponents began creating problems, one of which was stealth.

 Stealth doesn’t mean invisibility